 Teens are confirmed the week of Pentecost.
 This is because Pentecost celebrates the Holy Spirit coming down to the Apostles.
 For adults, Confirmation occurs at Easter Vigil.
 Adult Confirmation, however, requires our RCIA program.
 This program helps adults understand Catholicism before receiving Confirmation.
 Click here for more information.

 Click here to register your high school aged child for Confirmation classes.
-Contact Louisa Fredriksson at the parish office, 262-657-1156, with any questions.
+Contact Louisa Postlewait at the parish office, 262-657-1156, with any questions.